1. 'I was born an idler of society, but died, as a genius of literature'.

 196. 'Is there something more to life than just living, or is life only a dream within another dream?'

 197. 'Is it foolish to think that our paradise is on Earth than some unknown place that we have never seen or know of its actual existence?'

-198. 'I could hear the gentle rhapsodies of classical music and imagine my soul on the clouds of Heaven.
+198. 'I could hear the gentle rhapsodies of classical music and imagine myself on the clouds.
 What a beauty that would be!'

 199. 'I have not found a name yet, for the nostalgia that is my sorrow'.